 - None

-- The developer states that the measure may not be reliably in approximately one-third of the hospitals because those hospitals have less than 25 cases.
+- The developer states that the measure may not be reliable in approximately one-third of the hospitals because those hospitals have less than 25 cases.

 - none

-- The developer notes that of 4,082 hospitals in the cohort, 186 (4.5%) of hospitals have payments greater than the national average.
-The developer reports a mean risk-standardized payment (RSP) of \$25,561 with a range of \$17,488 \$32,810 for a reporting period of July 1, 2016-June 30, 2019.
-The overall magnitude of potential savings seems limited for this condition.
+- The developer notes that of the 4,502 hospitals in the study cohort, 409 had a payment "Less than the National Average Payment," 2,515 had a payment "No Different than the National Average Payment," and 542 had a payment "Greater than the National Average Payment."
+The developer reports a mean risk-standardized payment (RSP) of \$17,722 with a range of \$13,171 \$27,996 during the reporting period of July 1, 2016-June 30, 2019.
+Across the episode cost of care measures, I am wondering how we can assess whether above (or below) average costs are "appropriate" or not.
+Is there acceptable and normal amount of variability?

-- Only 46% of hospitals in the cohert studies, 85% of those had no difference than national average.
-Is this enough variation to drive improvement even if that was anyone's goal?

 - No concerns

 - No concerns

 2b6.
-Threats to Validity: Missing Data/Carve Outs: Describe any concerns you have with missing data that constitute a threat to the validity of this measure: Carve Outs: Has the developer adequately addressed how carve outs in the data source are handled (or should be handled for other users)?
+Threats to Validity: Missing Data/Carve Outs Describe any concerns you have with missing data that constitute a threat to the validity of this measure: Carve Outs: Has the developer adequately addressed how carve outs in the data source are handled (or should be handled for other users)?
 For example, if pharmacy data is carved out (missing) from the data set, can a measure that focuses on cost of care the target clinical population still be valid?

 - No concerns

 - No concerns.

 - should look at the impact of excluding pharmacy data on ratings

 - No concerns.

-- DK

 - No concerns

 - No concerns